bbauska/CSS-Notes4Pros/README.md

 > **Example 3: How to manipulate specificity**
 >
 > The last snippet from Example 2 above can be manipulated to ensure our
-> .bar class selector\'s color declaration is used instead of that of
+> .bar class selector&apos;s color declaration is used instead of that of
 > the .baz class selector.

 .bar